this site demands javascript Skip to main content

 2. You or your doctor may request an exception (a type of coverage determination) to cover your drug.

-Triple-S Advantage will require you or your physician to obtain a preauthorization (prior authorization) for certain medications.
+Triple-S Advantage will require you or your physician to obtain a preauthorization (prior authorization) for certain

 This means that you need the approval of Triple-S Advantage before you obtain these medications.
-If you do not obtain approval, Triple-S Advantage will not cover the medication.
+If you do not obtain

-List of Drugs that require preauthorization
+List of Drugs that require preauthorization:

 Coverage Determination & Exceptions